DreamLineLove/regex-cli/README.md

 The executable(s) are inside the *bin* directory.
 You can also build from source.

-*Note:* You need to have installed a Java runtime on your end to be able to run the .class executable.
+*Note:* Ensure that you have a Java runtime installed on your system to run the .class executable.

 ### C++
 ```